Britain, slavery and unfinished business | DW | 17.06.2020

 Selective memories

-"We cannot now try to edit or censor our past," UK Prime Minister Boris Johnson said last week.
+"We cannot now try to edit or censor our past," UK Prime Minister Boris Johnson said last week as the debate about statues flared in the UK.
 In 2002 Johnson wrote in a column written in The Spectator that British colonialism in Africa is "not a blot upon our conscience … The problem is not that we were once in charge, but that we are not in charge any more."

 Catherine Hall, head of a research project into slavery at London University, believes slavery has been forgotten in conventional British history.
 She told BBC Radio 4's Today program, "What's been remembered is abolition rather than the slave trade and extraordinarily many people do not know about Britain's colonial past in relation to slavery," she said.